Get PolitiFact in your inbox.

-The United States’ withdrawal from Afghanistan remains a fixture of retired U.S. Navy SEAL Derrick Van Orden’s campaign for Wisconsin’s Third District congressional seat.
+The United States’ withdrawal from Afghanistan remains a fixture of retired U.S. Navy SEAL Derrick Van Orden’s campaign for Wisconsin’s 3rd District congressional seat.

 Since last summer’s chaotic exit from the nation’s longest war, Van Orden has repeatedly criticized President Joe Biden for the number of American citizens left in the country.

-The "less than 100," of course, is a reference to official tallies at the time of the Aug.
-31, 2021 deadline of Americans who were not evacuated.
+The "less than 100" refers to official tallies at the time of the Aug.
+31, 2021, deadline of Americans who were not evacuated.

-For purposes of this factcheck, we are going to focus on the claim that actions by Biden left "10,000 - 15,000 American citizens abandoned to terrorists in Afghanistan."
+For this fact-check, we’ll focus on the claim that actions by Biden left "10,000 to 15,000 American citizens abandoned to terrorists in Afghanistan."

 Is he right?

-Not exactly, since those Van Orden classifies as "abandoned" did not necessarily want to leave.
+Not exactly, given that those Van Orden classifies as "abandoned" did not necessarily want to leave.
 Indeed, some have dual citizenship, between the U.S. and Afghanistan.